vosaka-php/vosaka/docs/classes/venndev/vosaka/runtime/eventloop/EventLoop.md

 # EventLoop

-Enhanced EventLoop class with task execution and core functionality.

 This class focuses on task execution and core event loop operations.

 * Full name: `\venndev\vosaka\runtime\eventloop\EventLoop`
 * This class is marked as **final** and can't be subclassed